EUGENE-WOOLF/SubmitionTask2/README.md

 3. the csv file gets updated everytime the server start i.e a new file is created

+ps :-
-I am also the part of pclubs campus compass project and would be doing learning react and full mern stack
+I am also the part of pclubs campus compass project and would be doing learning react and I currently know how these technologies html css js dom bootstrap node express react(mostly learned), mongodb(learning), middleware(learning), usearuth(learnin)

 use of ai has been done is mostly styling the page and in the html part and to big bugs after multiple faliled attempts.
 I can assure you that 95% of what code has been written is very well understood and mostly written by me with the go part 90% written by me.